ngrx/platform/docs/router-store/README.md

 };
 ```

-- Reducers receive this action.
-Throwing an error in the reducer cancels navigation.
+* Reducers receive this action, throwing an error in the reducer cancels navigation.
-- Effects can listen for this action.
+* Effects can listen for this action.
-- The `ROUTER_CANCEL` action represents a guard canceling navigation.
+* The `ROUTER_CANCEL` action represents a guard canceling navigation.
-- A `ROUTER_ERROR` action represents a navigation error .
+* A `ROUTER_ERROR` action represents a navigation error .
-- `ROUTER_CANCEL` and `ROUTER_ERROR` contain the store state before the navigation.
+* `ROUTER_CANCEL` and `ROUTER_ERROR` contain the store state before the navigation.
 Use the previous state to restore the consistency of the store.

 ## Setup